Online Since 1999 Site Secure

 Step 3: Plug the power cable into the back of the Three 5G Broadband router and then plug the other end into a socket.
 Think about placement though before choosing a socket – somewhere fairly central in your home could be a good idea, so you get even coverage, and an upstairs windowsill is also often a good spot, so there are fewer obstacles between the router and the nearest mast.

-Notification Lights - Three 5G Hub
+Setup Lights - Three 5G Broadband

 You might also want to try moving the router around to a few different spots and testing the speeds you get.